LESS HUMID TODAY WITH ONLY A TINY RAIN CHANCE...

 Your First Alert Weather Forecast:

 A northwest breeze is blowing through Wisconsin.
 This will bring us somewhat drier air compared to what we felt over the weekend.
-It’s still going to be a seasonably warm day though, with many high temperatures in the upper 70s this afternoon.
+It’s still going to be a seasonably warm day though, with many high temperatures in the upper 70s to near 80° this afternoon.

 Your Monday is also looking sunny to partly cloudy.
 It’s probably going to be dry...
 However, as a weak front moves through the region, combined with cooler temperatures aloft in the sky, we may see isolated showers this afternoon and evening.
 If they pop up, they’re more likely NORTHEAST of Green Bay and along the lakeshore.
 Even then, forecasting a 20% chance of rain is probably being generous.